infinityCounter/QMVC/README.md

 #######function render();
-    Must be defined in extending controller.
-Renders the view.
+    May be ovewridden in extending controller.
+Default Renders the view template provided to the constructor.
-    Left undefined as there are custom procedures that can be performed on the view before rendering.

 ####attributes: